ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/security/index.md

 Traditional software developers are familiar with the KISS (“keep it simple, stupid”) principle, which advises against introducing unnecessary complexity into software design.
 This follows the long-held thinking that “complex systems fail in complex ways” and are more susceptible to costly errors.

-Keeping things simple is even more important when writing smart contracts, given that smart contracts are high-value applications.
+Keeping things simple is of particular importance when writing smart contracts, given that smart contracts are potentially controlling large amounts of value.
 A tip for achieving simplicity when writing smart contracts is to reuse existing libraries, such as [OpenZeppelin Contracts](https://docs.openzeppelin.com/contracts/4.x/), where possible.
 Because these libraries have been extensively audited and tested by developers, using them reduces the chances of introducing bugs by writing new functionality from scratch.

 Another common advice is to write small functions and keep contracts modular by splitting business logic across multiple contracts.
 Not only does writing simpler code reduce the attack surface in a smart contract, it also makes it easier to reason about the correctness of the overall system and detect possible design errors early.